Stacktical/stacktical.github.io/_posts/2020-08-18-dsla-token-community-faucet-uniswap-liquidity-mining.md

 Before the faucet expires on **September 1st, 2020**, and if it is deemed useful (and has the statistics to prove it), we will proceed with adding a more sizeable contribution to the Community Faucet pool, and further accompany the growth of liquidity on Uniswap for the rest of the year.

-**Time to 🦄⛏  !**
+**Time to 🦄💎⛏  !**

-## About DSLA Protocol
+## About the DSLA Protocol

 ![DSLA Protocol](https://storage.googleapis.com/stacktical-public/dsla-protocol_by_stacktical.png)

-DSLA Protocol is a decentralized alternative to SLA contracts.
+**DSLA Protocol is a decentralized alternative to SLA contracts.**

 It enables anyone to vouch for the reliability of a service, earn rewards when the service performs as expected, and claim financial compensation when the service doesn’t meet expectations.

-DSLA Protocol will debut an incentivized beta on the Ethereum testnet in Q3 2020, and will initially focus on providing a hedge against staking risks, and unfulfilled reliability promises in the DeFi and Open Finance industries.
+DSLA Protocol and the DSLA.network Ðapp, will debut an incentivized beta in Q4 2020, focusing on providing a hedge against staking risks, and unfulfilled reliability promises.

+---

-ℹ️ For more information about DSLA Protocol, go to [https://stacktical.com](https://stacktical.com).
+💡 **For more information about DSLA Protocol, please go to [https://stacktical.com](https://stacktical.com).**